dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The original and augmenting declarations do not have the same type.

 *   An augmenting declaration uses `augment super` when the original declaration has no concrete implementation.
-It **is** allowed to call `augment super` when augmenting an external declaration _if_ an implementation has been filled in by a compiler or other external source.
+Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

 *   An augmenting initializer uses `augment super` and the original declaration is not a variable with an initializer.